The Modernisation Of Tennis

 “Real Tennis is all about finesse, technique, and last-second adjustments rather than brute power (referring to Lawn Tennis).”

 This quote is wonderfully appropriate for the above topic because it sounds extremely similar to the sort of thing you’ll hear muttered from snooty fans of grass court tennis, lamenting the modern brutality and lack of refinement of today’s hard or clay court matches, compared to their pristine, ‘talent-above-all-else’ lawn game.
-I occasionally wonder if Wimbledon, who seek to constantly remind everyone that they’re desperately clinging on to tradition above all reason, would be quite so haughty if they appreciated that they themselves had once been seen as modern, sporting iconoclasts of ‘vulgar brutishness’.
+I occasionally wonder if Wimbledon, who routinely enjoy reminding the world that they’re clinging on to tradition above all reason, would be quite so haughty if they appreciated that they themselves had once been seen as modern, sporting iconoclasts of ‘vulgar brutishness’.

 History is helpful in this way of reminding us that the inexorable march of time really couldn’t give a toss about our precious purist traditions, especially over a long enough timeline.